-Notwithstanding the aforementioned, the Charter School may refine lottery policies and procedures during the charter term in accordance with District Material Revision Policy.
+Notwithstanding the aforementioned, the Charter School may refine lottery policies and procedures during the charter term in accordance with a written policy adopted by the governing board of the Charter School.
 A copy of the revised policy, designed to improve the Charter School's lottery efforts, shall be provided to the District within 45 calendar days of approval by the Charter School's governing Board and prior to the enrollment period of the year in which the revised lottery policy will be implemented.
 If refinement of policies and procedures arises to a level that a material revision is required, the Charter School will submit a request for a material revision.